It’s good to be liked, but can it be good to be the most disliked?

 Many gamers have expressed regret over their initial judgment so quickly on this trailer alone.
 And even with the disappointment, it still managed to sell 1.8 million copies in the US its first week and was the top-selling game in November 2016.

-Another most-hated video for children is Masha and the Bear: Recipe for Disaster by Get Movies with 3.69 million dislikes.
+Rounding out the top ten is another most-hated video for children is Masha and the Bear: Recipe for Disaster by Get Movies with 3.8 million dislikes.

 Masha and the Bear is a Russian-made cartoon with English dialogue, and this particular video features Masha, a young girl who is cooking what appears to be pink soup… that multiples and takes over her entire house.